Bridging Adversarial and Nonstationary Multi-armed Bandit: Lower Bound

-if $W_i \geq K^{1/3}(T/V)^{2/3}$ for all $i \in [N]$. \end{theorem} We briefly discuss how we construct the problem instances under the two distinct scenarios for the lower bounds.
-To do so, we group the time windows $\cW_j$'s into $m$ batches $\cT_1,\cdots, \cT_m$, which will be specified later.
+\end{theorem} We provide the detailed proof in the Appendix~\ref{app:proof_lower-bound}.
+We briefly discuss how we construct the problem instances under the two distinct scenarios for the lower bounds.
+To do so, we group the time horizon into $m$ batches $\cT_1,\cdots, \cT_m$ of size $\Delta$ (possibly except the last batch $\cT_m$), where the value of $\Delta$ is specified later.
 We denote by $T_j$ the number of time periods within batch $\cT_j$.
+It is easy to see that $T_j=\Delta$ except for $j=m$.

-We construct the following bandit instances: for periods in batch $i$ ($t\in \cT_i$), we uniformly randomly pick an arm $k_i \in [K]$ and set $\mu_{t,k_i} = 1/2 + \epsilon_i$ and $\mu_{t,s} = 1/2$ for $s \neq k_i$ in the entire batch.
+We construct the following bandit instances: for periods in batch $i$ ($t\in \cT_i$), we uniformly randomly pick an arm $k_i \in [K]$ and set $\mu_{t,k_i} = 1/2 + \epsilon$ and $\mu_{t,s} = 1/2$ for $s \neq k_i$ in the entire batch.
 More precisely, we construct $K^m$ uniformly distributed bandit instances, denoted by $(k_1,\dots,k_m)\in [K]^m$.
 For an instance $(k_1,\dots,k_m)$, the mean reward satisfies